ayush02av/bluebots/README.md

 > EdTech for Rural India
 - Urban and Rural students often face differences in terms of financial conditions, exposure, language, etc. despite this, they all deserve a friendly platform to learn.
 To bridge this gap we have made a compilation of best learning video by expects and made them availble on one platform, for quick and easy leaning we have also made documentation readily available on our website.

-the flow of the website is as follows
+The flow of the website is as follows
 1. choose which skill you want to learn Frontend / backend / React
 2. Study the detailed roadmap
 3. check the video resources for step by step guide